 One of the solutions is to route listeners directly to the home page or a page with an event/special offer.
 There are two ways of doing this, but neither is perfect.

-1. Pronounce a long URL to a website page.
+1. Pronounce a long URL that redirects to a website page.
 It could be a bit messy and take too much time to say the long link.
 Nobody is interested in listening to something like, 'Visit www.mybrand.com/about-me/special-offer.'
 Sometimes it is difficult to read or be heard.
 Moreover, listeners will not remember to type a very long link.

 2. Route the listeners to your home page and then describe further steps to find the site with the needed information.
 You could say, 'Go to www.mybrand.com,' and then 'Navigate to About me in the top-right-hand menu,' then 'Click on the Special offers section.'
 But then again, it is too complicated.